Former DEA Agent Said Sean Penn Should ‘Be Jailed’ For ‘Enabling’ Alleged Drug Lord El Chapo To Evade Arrest

 A former DEA agent has called for Sean Penn to be jailed because he claims the Hollywood star allowed alleged drug cartel boss El Chapo to escape capture.

 Jack Riley is now retired but he was once the highest ranking career Special Agent at the DEA.
-He has recently wrote a book about his relentless pursuit of Joacquin ‘El Chapo’ Guzman who is believed to have headed the notorious Sinaloa drug cartel.
+He has recently written a book about his relentless pursuit of Joaquin ‘El Chapo’ Guzman who is believed to have headed the notorious Sinaloa drug cartel.

-In October 2015 Riley claims that that the Mexican marines tracked El Chapo to a secret location and were given the order to arrest him.
-However, just before the planned raid was due to take place it was called of as Sean Penn had arrived alongside Mexican soap actor Kate del Castillo to interview El Chapo.
+In October 2015 Riley claims that that the Mexican marines that had tracked El Chapo to a secret location and were given the order to arrest him.
+However, just before the planned raid was due to take place, it was called off as Sean Penn had arrived alongside Mexican soap actor Kate del Castillo to interview El Chapo.

 Riley claims they were a cat’s whisker away from capturing their man at a secret hilltop compound when Penn and his Mexican soap opera star arrived without warning.